Q: How durable are solar modules against weather conditions?

 Q: Do I need to remove snow from my modules in the winter?

-The modules and mounting structure are designed to handle the weight of snow.
+The modules and mounting structure for your Iowa solar energy system are designed to handle the weight of snow.
 In addition, the sun and angle of the modules promote self-clearing.
 You should never try to climb on a structure to clean it when the surface has snow or ice; energy production during the winter is much lower than summer.
 Any additional energy gained is not worth the effort or risk.

 Q: Is there any regular maintenance I need to do on my solar modules?

 At Atwood Electric, we service anything we sell.
 Solar is a very low maintenance technology, but an annual inspection is highly recommended.
 We can provide these services.
 In some cases, cleaning every few years or annually is beneficial.

 Q: Are there warranties available for solar modules?